LIMDD: A Decision Diagram for Simulation of Quantum Computing Including Stabilizer States: Introduction

-The crucial ingredients for decision diagrams in both the classical \cite{darwiche2002knowledge} and quantum \cite{burgholzer2020improvedEquivalenceChecking} regimes have been \emph{dynamic programming} (storing the result of each intermediate computation) and \emph{canonicity} (each quantum state has a unique, smallest representative as a \limdd).
+Efficient decision diagram operations for both classical \cite{darwiche2002knowledge} and quantum \cite{burgholzer2020improvedEquivalenceChecking} applications crucially rely on \emph{dynamic programming} (storing the result of each intermediate computation) and \emph{canonicity} (each quantum state has a unique, smallest representative as a \limdd)~\cite{brace1991efficient,knuth4,somenzi2001efficient}.
 We provide algorithms for both in \autoref{sec:canonicity}.
-Indeed, the main technical contribution of this paper is to introduce and formulate a canonical form for Pauli-\limdds, and develop an algorithm for bringing a Pauli-\limdd into this canonical form.
-By interleaving this algorithm with the circuit simulation algorithms, we ensure that the \limdds that the algorithms act upon are always canonical, i.e., as small as possible.
+Indeed, the main technical contribution of this paper is the formulation of a canonical form for Pauli-\limdds together with an algorithm which brings a Pauli-\limdd into this canonical form.
+By interleaving this algorithm with the circuit simulation algorithms, we ensure that the algorithms act on LIMDDs that are canonical and as small as possible.